 Hello everyone!
-This is our first English interview and it is with Marina Macartney who has travelled to 40 countries across 5 continents.
+This is our first English interview and it is with Marina Macartney who has traveled to 40 countries across 5 continents.
 Marina Macartney is a vivacious traveler from Kiwi land and she is currently living in Europe.
 She quit her job to travel the world over a year ago and hasn’t looked back.
-She is also an international competitive swimmer and lifeguard.
+She is also an internationally competitive swimmer and lifeguard.

 Okay!
 I will stop talking about her now and start the interview, so she can tell us her story!

-– How you decide to travel to World like that?
+How did you decide to travel to the World like that?
 What was your plan?
-What was push you for trip?
+What was push you for a trip?

-I was born with the travel bug, both my parents were avid travellers and even met travelling so I have always had a fascination with foreign cultures and adventures.
-I’m half German half English, but born in New Zealand and grew up visiting family around The World.
-I was working a very intense job and studying my Chartered Accounting studies for three years after university, as well as training for two sports across many disciplines and wanted to quit my job so could travel while I’m young.
+I was born with the travel bug, both my parents were avid travelers and even met traveling so I have always had a fascination with foreign cultures and adventures.
+I’m half German half English, but born in New Zealand and grew up in the visiting family around The World.
+I was working a very intense job and studying my Chartered Accounting studies for three years after university, as well as training for two sports across many disciplines and wanted to quit my job so I could travel while I’m young.
 I think we all work our whole lives and miss out on living when we are young and all too quickly we have a family, a house, a mortgage and a stressful job.
-I quit once I was qualified and bought a one way ticket to Europe.
+I quit once I was qualified and bought a one-way ticket to Europe.
 I had some things booked for example Tomorrowland festival tickets & Sziget festival as well as racing in the World Lifesaving Champs in the Netherlands in September 2016.
-I was planning on looking for a job in Europe the following June, however wasn’t ready to stop travelling so soon so have pushed it back to soon October/November 2017, around 16 months later.
+I was planning on looking for a job in Europe the following June, however, I wasn’t ready to stop traveling so soon so I have pushed it back to soon October/November 2017, around 16 months later.

 I’m a vivacious traveler from Kiwi land and am currently living in Europe.
 I quit my job to travel the world over a year ago and haven’t looked back.
-I have travelled to 40 countries across 5 continents and am always planning my next trip.
-I am also an international competitive swimmer and lifeguard.
+I have traveled to 40 countries across 5 continents and am always planning my next trip.
+I am also an internationally competitive swimmer and lifeguard.

-– When did you start this travel?
-How many city you have been?
-What was the first city, you went?
+When did you start this travel?
+How many cities you have been to?
+What was the first city, you went to?

 I started the last 16 months of travel in June 2016 but was born to travel 🙂

-– Which countries and cities you have been?
-Which one is your favourite and which one you hate?
+Which countries and cities you have been to?
+Which one is your favorite and which one you hate?
 And Why?

 On this trip I have been to:

-Favourite place so far is a hard one, every place has its own amazing things and unpleasantries too.
+A favorite place so far is a hard one, every place has its own amazing things and unpleasantries too.
 Morocco was the most unusual and out of my comfort zone.
-It was great travelling for a month there are you learn so much more about the country, its customs and its people.
-Morocco has amazing mountains, snow, beaches, desert, mountain villages, forests and crazy medinas.
+It was great traveling for a month there are you learn so much more about the country, its customs, and its people.
+Morocco has amazing mountains, snow, beaches, desert, mountain villages, forests, and crazy medinas.

-– Could you tell us which food you loved on trip and which one was horrible 🙂
+Could you tell us which food you loved on the trip and which one was horrible 🙂

-Mmm best food was probably the Mallorcan Tumbet.
+Mmm, best food was probably the Mallorcan Tumbet.
 It’s a fish dish similar to a French ratatouille.
-Baked in a clay pot with leeks, potatoes, eggplants and tomato.
+Baked in a clay pot with leeks, potatoes, eggplants, and tomato.
 I also love fresh figs from Turkey and Greece!
-Also can’t forget the incredible wood smoked salmons in Finland, they are absolute divine!
+Also can’t forget the incredible wood smoked salmons in Finland, they are absolutely divine!

 Worst food on the trip has to be this hotel I stayed at while racing at FINA world masters games in Budapest nothing was fresh.
 But I found some great restaurants around the city.

--Okay Marina Macartney!
-Could you tell us some good stories from your travel?
+Okay, Marina Macartney!
+Could you tell us some good stories about your travel?

 Morocco was full of adventures!
 My sister and I rode camels into the Sahara desert with our group which was incredible.
 The sand was so red!
-We watched the Gemini meteor shower over a camp fire with the local Berber tribe playing the drums.
+We watched the Gemini meteor shower over a campfire with the local Berber tribe playing the drums.
 We got to have a go as well and enjoy a traditional Tagine meal in the tent.
 We slept in a basic tent with a mattress with temperatures dropping to zero degrees overnight.
-At sunrise we rode the camels back.
-It was a unforgetable experience.
+At sunrise, we rode the camels back.
+It was an unforgettable experience.

-In Fiji I snorkelled with Manta Rays which was one of my dreams.
+In Fiji, I snorkeled with Manta Rays which was one of my dreams.
 It was incredible floating down with the current and then using all your strength to swim against it following the majestic huge manta ray eating plankton in the current.
 They are incredible creatures.